sahandk/HINTRA/README.md

 ## Usage

 We provide both source code (`Hintra.cpp`) and executable files.
 The executable `Hintra_LLVM.exe` file is compiled using [LLVM](https://llvm.org/) to be portable to Linux and Unix systems.
 The `Hintra_Win.exe` file is for Windows OS.
-If any of these executables does not work on your system, you should compile the source code on your system.
+If any of these executables does not work on your system, you should compile the source code on your system. *Please note that this code uses OpenMP API and the compiler might need to be informed of this.*

 The comman for using Hintra is as follows: